ganeti/instance-simpleimage/README.md

 The OS provider does not make any assumptions about the content of the image nor does it alter it in any way.

+### Variants

+The variants can be used to distinguish the type of image used.
+This way Ganeti users will be able to derive the type of image used directly from instance details.

+### Variant Parameters

+* `IMG_SOURCE`: URL to the disk image.
+Supported schemes will be: `file://`, `http://`, `https://`
+* `PROXY`: URL to HTTP(S) proxy.
+Will be used both for HTTP and HTTPS connections if set

+### OS Parameters

+No further parameters are required.

 ### Hooks

 The OS provider may implement a hook system which lets users add additional steps to the provisioning process.
 Hooks may be executed _before_ the image is downloaded/opened or _after_ it has been written to the blockdevice.
 The documentation should make clear that this should not be used for advanced image/data manipulation.
 Instead, a different OS provider should be implemented/used.
 A hook could be any executable file.